 Unknown, A local colloquialism[110]

 Boston has an area of 89.63sqmi (Of this area, 48.4sqmi (or 54%, of it is land and 41.2sqmi (or 46%, of it is water.
-The city's official elevation, as measured at Logan International Airport, is 19ft (above sea level.[111]
+The city's elevation, as measured at Logan International Airport, is 19ft (above sea level.[111]
 The highest point in Boston is Bellevue Hill at 330ft (above sea level, and the lowest point is at sea level.[112]
-Boston is situated next to Boston Harbor, an arm of Massachusetts Bay, itself an arm of the Atlantic Ocean.
+The city is adjacent to Boston Harbor, an arm of Massachusetts Bay, and by extension, the Atlantic Ocean.

 Boston is surrounded by the Greater Boston metropolitan region.
 It is bordered to the east by the town of Winthrop and the Boston Harbor Islands, to the northeast by the cities of Revere, Chelsea and Everett, to the north by the cities of Somerville and Cambridge, to the northwest by Watertown, to the west by the city of Newton and town of Brookline, to the southwest by the town of Dedham and small portions of Needham and Canton, and to the southeast by the town of Milton, and the city of Quincy.